zoisite-rb/zoisite-rb/guides/source/routing.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Rails Routing from the Outside In
+Zoisite Routing from the Outside In
 =================================

-This guide covers the user-facing features of Rails routing.
+This guide covers the user-facing features of Zoisite routing.

 After reading this guide, you will know: